Get Information About the Disease in Austin, TX

 Breast cancer incidence rates in the United States began dropping at turn of the millennium, but the disease is still a significant threat to women of all ages.
-An estimated 3.1 million women started 2018 with some history of breast cancer in their past, whether they had completed treatments to combat it or were still undergoing a treatment plan.
+An estimated 3.1 million women started 2021 with some history of breast cancer in their past, whether they had completed treatments to combat it or were still undergoing a treatment plan.
 More than 12 percent of all U.S. women are expected to develop invasive breast cancer at some point in their life, which means a woman has a roughly one in eight chance of personally dealing with the disease.
-The Christine Fisher MD team, which includes breast cancer survivors, is committed to providing reconstructive care, support, and education on everything from reconstruction options to breast cancer stages in Austin, TX.
+The Austin Plastic & Reconstructive Surgery team, which includes breast cancer survivors, is committed to providing reconstructive care, support, and education on everything from reconstruction options to breast cancer stages in Austin, TX.

 The information presented here is meant to serve as a jumping-off point for anyone who wants to learn about breast cancer.
-Dr. Christine Fisher can further explain details about breast cancer stages and more, but understand that her role in relation to breast cancer is in reconstruction after mastectomy or with a lumpectomy, working in close harmony with a patient's surgical oncologist and greater medical team.
-The strategies and techniques she recommends will always be from a position that puts a patient's long-term health and safety first.
-Dr. Fisher also offers lymphedema surgery to help with a painful potential symptom experienced by breast cancer patients dealing with swelling.
+Our reconstructive plastic surgeons can further explain details about breast cancer stages and more, but understand that their role in relation to breast cancer is in reconstruction after mastectomy or with a lumpectomy, working in close harmony with a patient's surgical oncologist and greater medical team.
+The strategies and techniques our surgeons recommend will always be from a position that puts a patient's long-term health and safety first.

 Breast Cancer Stages